 Step 3: Start Balancing

-When you feel relaxed and your breathing is regulated it’s time to start balancing your chakras.
+When you feel relaxed and your breathing is regulated it’s time to start balancing your chakras with crystals.

 There are a variety of ways in which this can be done and everyone has their own preferences and subtle amendments that they make to suit them.
 One of the most common ways to balance your chakras is to lay down and place the stone which corresponds to each of your chakras on each of the chakra points.